-Background Plastic straining occurs in pipe and pipelines during pipe reeling and laying operations, cold field bends, other installation operations and during service operation (buckling, upheaval).
+Plastic straining occurs in pipe and pipelines during pipe reeling and laying operations, cold field bends, other installation operations and during service operation (buckling, upheaval).
 In particular, pipeline installation by reeling, a commonly used method of offshore pipe laying, subjects the pipe to repeated plastic straining.
 When C-Mn steels are subjected to plastic strain, this affects their mechanical properties, and may reduce their resistance to sulphide stress cracking (SSC) in sour service conditions, or in conditions that become sour.

-Tests in Phase 1 of this programme of work (TWI Project 16071) on C-Mn steel girth welds subjected to plastic straining in the laboratory have confirmed that the effect of strain is significant with respect to the susceptibility to SSC, to the extent that failures were induced in specimens with hardness <250HV.
-It is important to clarify how the small-scale trials carried out in Phase 1 of this programme (TWI Report 16071/9-1/07) relate to full-scale samples, strained during laying or service.
+Tests in Phase 1 of this programme of work (TWI Project 16071) on C-Mn steel girth welds subjected to plastic straining in the laboratory have confirmed that the effect of strain is significant with respect to susceptibility to SSC, to the extent that failures were induced in specimens with hardness <250HV.
+It was important to understand how the small-scale trials carried out in Phase 1 of this programme (TWI Report 16071/9-1/07) related to full-scale samples, strained during laying or service.
 Of particular concern is pipe reeling, and there is some evidence (in-house from a client) that welds subjected to full-scale simulated reeling trials have suffered less severe degradation than the small-scale samples.
 It is important to understand this, so that representative small scale test methods can be developed and validated.

-This programme was split into two parts.
-The main part covered plastic straining prior to environmental exposure.
-As an additional option, Sponsors of the main programme were able to join the second part of the project.
+The project was split into two parts.
+The main programme covered plastic straining prior to environmental exposure.
+As an additional option, Sponsors of the main programme were also able to join the second part of the project.
 This 'add-on' explored the effect of plastically straining material in the environment.
 This was a preliminary study of the effect of lateral buckling on sour pipelines in service.
-This document summarises both parts of the programme.
-Safe Specification and Operation of Plastically Strained C-Mn Steel Pipelines for Sour Service (phase 2) Objectives The main programme of work had the following objectives:
+This document describes both parts of the programme.

+Safe Specification and Operation of Plastically Strained C-Mn Steel Pipelines for Sour Service (phase 2)